elastic/connectors/docs/DEVELOPING.md

 ##### `projects`

-Comma separated `Project Keys` to fetch the data from Jira server or cloud.
-Jira connector will fetch data from all projects present in the configured `project keys`, if the value is `*`.
+Comma separated [`Project Keys`](https://support.atlassian.com/jira-software-cloud/docs/what-is-an-issue/#Workingwithissues-Projectkeys) to fetch the data from Jira server or cloud.
+Jira connector will fetch data from all projects present in the configured `projects`, if the value is `*`.
 Default value is `*`.
 Examples:

   - `EC, TP`
   - `*`